lilianfelix-prog/miniRTOS/README.md

 - Writeback:
 Write 1 and 2 cylces instructions result while decode stage is reading for future instructions in file registers. !
 This can cause some problems since it can write and read from same register [^2].

+#### Vector instruction pipeline:
+Riscv vector registers can be seen as a implementation of a SIMD architecture (Single instruction multiple data).
+- A 32 bits vector register can store 1 4-bytes element, 2 2-bytes elements, 4 1-byte elements.
+- There are 5 types of vector specific instruction: Vector load, store, atomic operation, arithmetic (scalar-vector, vector-vector, vector-matrix MMV ), configurations instructions.
+- A key feature of these vector registers is their length and format change dynamically base on configurations instructions.
+This allows higher throughput on operations with vectors of differents lengths, running in a single loop.
+-